mantidproject/mantid/dev-docs/source/UnitTestGoodPractice.rst

 However there are cases where the internals of a class need unit tests either due to complexity or tracking down specific bugs.

+In the circumstance where the implementation within the private/protected methods of a class is sufficiently complex, such to require dedicated unit tests, this code should be moved into a separate class(es).

 Protected
 ~~~~~~~~~